acbarrentine/chimera-md/readme.md

     the partials system to isolate your changes, if possible.
 Look for `{% include %}` in the templates for examples.

+## Release notes

+### v0.1.17

+* Used `server-timing` http header, which is the only response header web clients allow Javascript to read, to render the response timing directly in the page.

+* Figured out how to do my dialog plugin without jquery, using straight Javascript.
+As a result, I removed jquery from the html generator

+### v0.1.16

 ## Non-Docker installation

 You rebel!
 Well, I don't have precompiled binaries, so the easiest way to go